telerik/kendo-ui-core/docs/controls/hybrid/how-to/application/include-google-maps.md

 ---
-title: Include Google Maps in Kendo UI Mobile Application
+title: Include Google Maps in the Application
-page_title: Include Google Maps in Kendo UI Mobile Application | Kendo UI Hybrid Application
+page_title: Include Google Maps in the Application | Kendo UI Hybrid Application
 description: "Learn how to include Google maps when working with the Hybrid UI Application of Kendo UI."
-slug: include_esri_map_mobile_application
+slug: include_google_maps_mobile_application
 ---

-# Include Google maps in Kendo UI Mobile Application
+# Include Google Maps in the Application

 The example below demonstrates how to include Google maps when working with the Hybrid UI Application of Kendo UI.